 - Do your own radio show, perhaps a Saturday or Sunday morning public information type.

-- Publish a newsletter.
+- Publish a printed or electronic newsletter.

 - Stay in touch with clients and prospects by mailing them articles you clipped.